Free or Low-Cost Programs

 Finding The Right Family PACT Provider

-Medi-Cal pays for pregnancy-related health care—including prenatal care, delivery, post-partum care and abortion—if your income is very low.
-You can apply for this program even if you are a minor or an undocumented immigrant.
+Medi-Cal pays for pregnancy-related health care—including prenatal care, delivery, post-partum care and abortion—if your income is low.
+There are several Medi-Cal programs that you may be eligible for if you are pregnant, and you can apply for these programs even if you are a minor or an undocumented immigrant.
 Medi-Cal services are confidential.
+You can learn more about those programs here: www.coveredca.com.

 Apply for Programs